 Anyone who finds an injured turtle should consult the Forest Preserve District’s Willowbrook Wildlife Center

 .
 Located at 525 S. Park Blvd. in Glen Ellyn, the center cares for injured native wildlife in DuPage County and strives to return them to the wild.
-During the COVID-19 pandemic, Willowbrook is accepting wildlife patients 9 a.m. – 3 p.m., but call 630-942-6200
+Willowbrook accepts wildlife patients 9 a.m. – 5 p.m. daily, but people should first call 630-942-6200

-first for no-contact curbside drop-offs.
+to arrange for no-contact curbside drop-offs.
 The Forest Preserve District of DuPage County has been connecting people to nature for more than 100 years.
-More than 4 million people visit its 60+ forest preserves, 166 miles of trails, six education centers and scores of programs each year.
+More than 6.2 million people visit its 60 forest preserves, 166 miles of trails, six education centers and scores of programs each year.
 For information, call 630-933-7200 or visit dupageforest.org, where you can also link to the District’s e-newsletter, blog, Facebook, Twitter

 and Instagram pages.